And while these were fun ways to examine the way that businesses spend money, today’s post is much closer to home.

 So far, we’ve looked at the staggering time cost that comes with expense claims.
 But they bring a direct financial hit too, through falsification (aka fraud).

-According the the Global Payroll Association (GPA), the United Kingdom loses more than £190 billion per year to fraud.
+UK Finance reports the United Kingdom overall lost £374.3 million to fraud in just the first half of 2020.
 And while obviously not all of this comes from expenses, they’re responsible for more losses than you’d think.

 7. 85% of employees admit to lying on expense reports